ethereum/ethereum-org-website/src/content/governance/index.md

 ### Community Consensus {#community-consensus}

 Unfortunately, there is no clear playbook on how to handle contentious proposals.
-Because they have no way to force people to adopt network upgrades, Protocol Developers will generally avoid including EIPs who are contentious amongst various stakeholder groups.
+Since they have no way to force people to adopt network upgrades, Protocol Developers will generally avoid including EIPs that are contentious amongst various stakeholder groups.

 As the champion of a contentious EIP, you should try and build consensus, address objections and document community support for your proposal.
 Given the size and diversity of the Ethereum community, there isn't a single metric (e.g. a coin vote) that can be used, and EIP Champions are expected to adapt to the circumstances of their proposal.